Star Fox Adventures: Gameplay

 The second style of gameplay is Arwing Mode, and functions in a similar manner to other games in the Star Fox series.
 In this mode, the player decides where on Dinosaur Planet they wish to go; at the beginning of the game, the planet itself, the game's overworld, is only accessible, but upon unlocking a planet segment during the Adventure Mode, the player gains access to travelling there via Arwing.
 Upon choosing a destination, the player engages in an on-rail segment, in which players dodge obstacles while shooting down enemies, with the ability to fly through silver rings to recover some health, and being able to use super-bombs to eliminate groups of enemies.
 In order to visit a place, the player must fly through a set number of gold rings; each segment has around 10 gold rings, and the player will need to fly through more to reach later areas, or be forced to repeat the segment.
 In addition, the player must also acquire a certain amount of fuel cells during Adventure Mode, before they can use the Arwing to travel somewhere.
-Once they reached the area once, Fuel Cells are not consumed to travel to the place again.
+Once a location has been reached for the first time, Fuel Cells will no longer be consumed when traveling to that area.

-Plot
+Story

-Characters and settings
+Characters and setting

-Star Fox Adventures features both the established main characters of the Star Fox series—Fox McCloud, Falco Lombardi, Slippy Toad and Peppy Hare (though Falco is absent for the majority of the game), as well as a host of new characters, including a mysterious blue fox named Krystal and the small dinosaur Prince Tricky.
-The entire planet is populated with dinosaurs, like the tyrannical General Scales, and other prehistoric animals such as pterosaurs and mammoths.
+As in previous series entries, players primarily control Fox McCloud, leader of the Star Fox team, who is sent on a new mission at the request of General Pepper of the Cornerian army.
+Fox is supported by the other members of Star Fox, consisting of Slippy Toad, Peppy Hare, and ROB 64; former member Falco Lombardi is stated to have left the team prior to the game's events.
+In addition to Fox, the game's prologue allows players to control Krystal, a mysterious blue fox seeking revenge for her parents' deaths.

 The entire game takes place on the world of Dinosaur Planet (known as "Sauria" in subsequent games) and a number of detached pieces of the planet that are suspended in orbit around it.
+The entire planet is populated with dinosaurs and other prehistoric animals such as pterosaurs and mammoths.
 Dinosaur Planet is ruled by the EarthWalker tribe, resembling ceratopsians, and the rival CloudRunner tribe, similar to pterosaurs and birds.
-The SharpClaw tribe are villainous humanoid theropods.
-Andross also appears as the final boss.

-Story
+They are opposed by the SharpClaw, a tribe of villainous humanoid theropods led by the tyrannical General Scales, who seeks to control the planet.
+To help defeat Scales, the Earthwalker prince Tricky accompanies Fox during his journey.